Let’s face it

 The recent Self Assembly version (EFH-09-SA) will arrive along with a simple instructions booklet, ready for assembly and you can be set to start digitising your film within 10-15 minutes.

 But surely the £1,000 all metal solution has to be better?

-Yes, of course.
-That metal one is a piece of art and works extremely well.
+Yes, perhaps.
+That metal one is certainly a solid ‘lump’ and works OK.
 However, does it work 100 times better than EFH??

 Only you can judge, but I struggle to think it could, and that’s part of the reasoning why the EFH came into being.

 Do I need a special light source?